ckeditor/ckeditor5/docs/framework/guides/custom-editor-creator.md

 ## Initializing custom editor instance

-Now with the multiple root custom editor creator ready, the fully usable editor instance can be created.
+Now with the multi-root editor creator ready, the fully usable editor instance can be created.

 With HTML like:

 ```html
 <div id="toolbar"></div>